bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. c:type:: PyBlitzArrayObject

-   The basic array structure represents a ``xbob.blitz.array`` instance from the C-side of the interpreter.
+   The basic array structure represents a ``bob.blitz.array`` instance from the C-side of the interpreter.
 You should **avoid direct access to the structure components** (it is presented just as an overview on the functionality).
 Instead, use the accessor methods described below.